Místico: Lucha Libre AAA Worldwide (2014–2015)

-On February 19, 2014, the Wrestling Observer Newsletter reported that Urive had signed with Lucha Libre AAA Worldwide (AAA) and would be making his debut two days later.
-At the end of AAA's February 21 event, AAA's main rudo stable, La Sociedad, attacked the promotion's top tecnicos with help from the debuting Black Warrior.
-This led to AAA president Marisela Peña Roldán revealing her own surprise wrestler, Urive, who appeared on the darkened entrance stage but did not enter the ring or say anything.
-It was later reported that Urive was under a WWE non-compete clause until May and could therefore not show his mask.
-On May 17, Urive made another appearance, during which he was referred to only as a "mysterious wrestler", attacking La Sociedad and targeting especially his old rival Averno, who was making his AAA debut.
-On May 28, AAA revealed promotional material, which suggested Urive would be returning to the Místico ring name, however, on June 5, the promotion revealed his new ring name as Myzteziz.
-The ring name is exclusive to AAA and Urive will continue to work as Sin Cara outside of the promotion.
-Myzteziz made his in-ring debut on June 7 at Verano de Escándalo, where he, Cibernético and La Parka defeated Averno, Chessman and El Hijo del Perro Aguayo in a six-man tag team main event, with Myzteziz submitting the AAA Latin American Champion Chessman for the win.
-On August 17 at Triplemanía XXII, Myzteziz took part in a four-way elimination main event for Copa Triplemanía XXII.
-In the end, Myzteziz lost the match, after taking a low blow from the winner, El Hijo del Perro Aguayo.
-On October 12 at Héroes Inmortales VIII, Myzteziz won a Royal Rumble Lumberjack match to win the Copa Antonio Peña.
-On May 24, 2015, Myzteziz came together with two former WWE superstars El Patrón Alberto and Rey Mysterio Jr. to form the "Dream Team" for AAA's Lucha Libre World Cup.
-The trio eventually won the tournament, defeating Johnny Mundo, Matt Hardy, and Mr. Anderson in the finals.
+On February 19, 2014, the Wrestling Observer Newsletter reported that Urive had signed with Lucha Libre AAA Worldwide (AAA) and would make his debut two days later.
+At the end of AAA's February 21 event, AAA's main rúdo stable, La Sociedad, attacked the promotion's top técnicos with help from the debuting Black Warrior.
+This led to AAA president Marisela Peña Roldán revealing her own surprise wrestler, Urive, who appeared on the darkened entrance stage, but did not enter the ring or say anything.
+It was later reported that Urive was under a WWE non-compete clause until May and could not show his mask.
+On May 17, Urive made another appearance, during which he was referred to only as a "mysterious wrestler", attacking La Sociedad and especially targeting old rival Averno, who was making his AAA debut.
+On May 28, AAA revealed promotional material, which suggested Urive would be returning to the Místico ring name.
+However, on June 5, the promotion revealed his new ring name as Myzteziz, which was exclusive to AAA; Urive continued to work as Sin Cara outside of the promotion.

-On August 9 at Triplemanía XXIII, Myzteziz was defeated by Mysterio in what was billed as a "dream match".
-Following the match, Myzteziz turned rudo, attacking Mysterio and challenging him to a Mask vs. Mask rematch.
+Myzteziz made his in-ring debut on June 7 at Verano de Escándalo ("Summer of Scandal"), where he, Cibernético and La Parka defeated Averno, AAA Latin American Champion Chessman and El Hijo del Perro Aguayo in a six-man tag team main event, with Myzteziz submitting Chessman.
+On August 17, at Triplemanía XXII, Myzteziz took part in a four-way elimination main event for the Copa Triplemanía XXII, but lost after a low blow from winner Aguayo.
+At Héroes Inmortales VIII on October 12, Myzteziz won a Royal Rumble Lumberjack match for the Copa Antonio Peña.
+On May 24, 2015, Myzteziz came together with former WWE wrestlers El Patrón Alberto and Rey Mysterio Jr. to form the "Dream Team" for AAA's Lucha Libre World Cup, winning the tournament by defeating Johnny Mundo, Matt Hardy and Mr. Anderson in the finals.
+At Triplemanía XXIII on August 9, Myzteziz lost to Mysterio in what was billed as a "dream match".
+Following the match, Myzteziz turned rúdo, attacking Mysterio and challenging him to a mask vs. mask rematch.
 After appearing at a CMLL event on October 9, Urive announced he was looking to return to the promotion after finishing his commitments with AAA.
-On October 12, AAA put out a press release, announcing that Urive was no longer part of the promotion.
+On October 12, AAA announced on a press release that Urive was no longer part of the promotion.